Does a DUI raise car insurance rates in Alaska?

 White Mountain$1,695$2,447$75244%

-Insurers will label you as a high-risk driver after a DUI, but that doesn’t mean you can’t get car insurance.
-Finding the best fit after a DUI conviction may require a little work.
+Insurers will consider you a high-risk driver after a DUI, but you can still get car insurance.
+Finding the right coverage after a DUI conviction may take some extra effort.

-If you have car insurance and get a DUI, your insurer will probably continue to offer coverage.
-However, your rates will increase on renewal.
+If you already have car insurance and receive a DUI, your insurer will likely keep your policy active.
+However, your premiums will rise when it's time to renew.

 If you need car insurance after a DUI or want to find the lowest rates, shop around for coverage.
 Compare quotes from multiple insurers to find the most affordable policy in Alaska since each insurer offers different rates after a DUI.